 However, the majority of enterprise level planning and budgeting solutions fall short on two counts.

 - Many still run in batch model rather than in real-time so users are not always able to carry out on-the-fly analysis to see how changing input variables impact critical measures such as ROI and NPV, or to identify the most critical assumptions to manage or mitigate.

 - Secondly, building and maintaining models in enterprise level solutions usually requires expert skills beyond that found in many finance departments.
-That means every time dimensions and hierarchies need to be changed or new rules written, there is either down-time waiting for someone from corporate IT to become available or outside resource has to be brought in.
-Clearly it would be better if the finance people attached to major projects could do all of this themselves as that way they can quickly restructure models to keep them aligned with changing corporate structures, update the cost of capital, depreciation methods, asset categories, taxation rates, exchange rates etc., as well as building models for analysing the sensitivity of these complex CAPEX projects.
+That means every time dimensions and hierarchies need to be changed or new rules written, there is either downtime waiting for someone from corporate IT to become available or outside resource has to be brought in.
+Clearly, it would be better if the finance people attached to major projects could do all of this themselves as that way they can quickly restructure models to keep them aligned with changing corporate structures, update the cost of capital, depreciation methods, asset categories, taxation rates, exchange rates etc., as well as building models for analyzing the sensitivity of these complex capex projects.